 Lauren Bailey, President, Factor8 The fastest and easiest marker to sort organizations into “Centers” and “Inside Sales Organizations” is Pipeline Management.
 A professional sales team – be it inside or out – is managing leads, opportunities, and deals through the funnel.
 Tweet this

-Mike Brooks, Founder, Mr. Inside Sales A Call Center becomes a "modern Inside Sales Organization" when the complexity of the sales cycle changes, and the outbound call now requires actual qualifying of new prospects "warm or cold" leads, and the sales cycle is lengthened to include presenting a demo, following up on prospects etc. Tweet this
+Mike Brooks, Founder, Mr. Inside Sales A Call Center becomes a "modern Inside Sales Team" when the complexity of the sales cycle changes.
+The outbound call now requires actual qualifying of new prospects "warm or cold" leads.
+The sales cycle is also lengthened to include presenting a demo, following up on prospects etc. Tweet this

 Matt Musial, VP of Sales, Vitalyst "Modern Inside Sales Organizations are built around a core standard of sales methodologies and processes for B2B selling.
 The biggest differentiator being that Call Center Agents tend to operate in a very transactional manner over one phone call, while Inside Sales Representatives take an interest in building partnerships with their prospects and clients through a custom approach not just toward selling."
 Tweet this